drsanguin/convertible_couch/README.md

 # convertible_couch
-Automate Windows Image &amp; Sound configuration to play from your couch
+Automate Windows display configuration to play from your couch